|The Formation Process

 If you are going to actively trade, the company must open a separate business account in the name of the company.
 As the company is a separate legal entity to yourself you should not use your personal account to transact company business.
 Same-Day Company Services can assist you by introducing you to either Barclays Bank or Lloyds Bank where you will have the opportunity to earn £40 cashback if you were to open an account with them.
 This can be selected as an additional service when incorporating the company.

-The Money Laundering Regulations 2007 were brought in for formation companies to verify the identity of key parties where we provide an ongoing service to our clients.
-This includes services such as Registered Office Address, Directors Service Address, Mail Forwarding Service, Annual Return Service and Nominee Shareholder Service.
-No verification is required for other services provided.
+The Money Laundering Regulations 2007 updated to the Money Laundering, Terrorist Financing and Transfer of Funds (Information on the Payer) Regulations in June 2017 were brought in for formation companies to verify the identity of key parties where we provide an ongoing service to our clients.
+This includes services such as Registered Office Address, Directors Service Address, Business Address Service and Confirmation Statements.
+The company is registered under the regulations for Trust or Company Service Providers and regulated by the Institute of Chartered Accountants in England and Wales (ICAEW).

 Driving licence with photocard